A-Z Artist Index Compilations Record Labels Media

 The Beat Boys were Gary Moore's first (schoolboy) band.
 Gary Moore was a naturally gifted guitar player.
 His playing ability and dedication to the instrument was well known to his schoolfriends and playmates in the area of East Belfast where he grew up.
 Though naturally left handed, he learned to play in the conventional right-handed manner.
 Legend has it that when given his first guitar he could play "Wonderful Land" by the Shadows instantly.
 Gary's father Bobby Moore was a promoter and he encouraged his son's musical inclinations.

 Gary Moore and Bill Downey, who also played guitar, attended Ashfield Boys Secondary School together.
-They formed The Beat Boys in 1965 with Robert Thompson on bass guitar and Robert Wilkinson on drums.
-For their publicity photo (shown above), the band wore matching blue shirts and white trousers.
-This was Bobby Moore's idea.
+They formed The Beat Boys in 1964 with Robert Thompson on bass guitar and another Ashfield pupil Robin Lavery on drums.
 They learned Beatles songs off the radio and played them at the Queens Hall in Holywood, and again on the train journey back to Belfast for their co-passengers.
+Lavery was replaced by Robert Wilkinson in 1965.
+Bobby Moore undoubtedly had some influence in the choice of stage gear shown in the photos above.

-Gary Moore later played in Platform Three and The Method (and possibly others) before moving to Dublin to join Skid Row in 1969.
+Gary Moore later played in Platform Three (who Brian Downey recalls once supported Sugar Shack) and The Method, and possibly other bands, before moving to Dublin to join the legendary Skid Row in 1969.

 The Barons ca 1965/66.
 From the front: unknown drummer (kneeling),